Epidiolex (cannabidiol) is a prescription drug used to manage seizures caused by certain disorders. Epidiolex comes as a liquid that you swallow.

 Epidiolex may not be right for you if you have certain medical conditions.
 These are known as drug-condition interactions.
 Other factors may also affect whether Epidiolex is a good treatment option for you.

 Talk with your doctor about your health history before you take Epidiolex.
-Factors to consider include those in the list below.
+Factors to consider include those in the following list.

-Depression, other mood problems, or suicidal thoughts or behaviors.
-Epidiolex can increase the risk of suicidal thoughts or behaviors.
+Depression, other mood disorders, or suicidal thoughts or behaviors: Epidiolex can increase the risk of suicidal thoughts or behaviors.
 People who have depression, mood problems, or suicidal thoughts or behaviors have an even higher risk of this side effect.

-If you have any of these mental health problems, tell your doctor before you take Epidiolex.
+If you have a personal or family history of any of these mental health conditions, tell your doctor before you take Epidiolex.
 This will help them determine whether Epidiolex is safe for you to take.
 In some cases, they may recommend a different treatment option for you.

 Epidiolex and alcohol